 ‘Feel proud as Maratha’: Scindia pays homage to heroes of third war of Panipat

-He was in the industrial town of Panipat to participate at the Shourya Diwas Samaroh at the historical Kala Amb site.
+He was in the industrial town of Panipat to participate in Shourya Diwas Samaroh at the historical Kala Amb site.

 Kala Amb is a well-known place in Haryana, where the third Battle of Panipat was fought and Maratha forces clashed with the Afghan army in 1761.

-“I feel proud to belong to a family that scarified its life for its country.
-My 16 descendants contributed in the battle of Panipat,” he said, adding that the people of Panipat are like his family.
+“I feel proud to belong to a family that sacrificed its life for its country.
+My 16 descendants contributed to the battle of Panipat,” he said, adding that the people of Panipat are like his family.

-The minister said that under Prime Minister Narendra Modi, India has grown as an economic as well as spiritual power in the world.
+The minister said that under the leadership of Prime Minister Narendra Modi, India has grown as an economic as well as spiritual power in the world.

 “As a tribute to the martyrs, we should all join hands and contribute towards realising PM Modi’s resolution towards the country,” Scindia said.

-Karnal member of Parliament (MP) Sanjay Bhatia said that we should learn from the history, how Marathas travelled for several kilometres to Panipat to fight for the country’s integrity.
+Karnal MP Sanjay Bhatia said that we should learn from the history how Marathas travelled for several kilometers to Panipat to fight for country’s integrity.

-Meanwhile, chief executive officer (CEO) of the Indian Oil Foundation Vinay Mishra said that the body has approved a sum of ₹20 crore to develop a huge memorial at the site that would include an auditorium, an open-air theatre, a digital museum and a cafeteria.
+Meanwhile, chief executive officer of Indian Oil Foundation Vinay Mishra said that the body has approved ₹20 crore to develop a huge memorial at the site that would include an auditorium, an open-air theatre, a digital museum and a cafeteria.